|Fittings:||Leather Straps & Buckles|

 |Weight:||1074 grams / 37,88 oz|

-Complete Elbow ProtectionEpic Armoury’s Milanese Couter is a low-fantasy set of armour designed to protect the elbows--including the sides and a portion of the arms, thwarting even the craftiest rogue.
+Complete Elbow ProtectionEpic Armoury’s Epic Dark Milanese Couter is a low-fantasy set of armour designed to protect the elbows--including the sides and a portion of the arms, thwarting even the most determined soldier.
 Its shape is intended to not only block blows, but to deflect them away safely.
 A curved shelf is riveted and welded along its edge, catching strikes that would otherwise slide onto the arms.

-The Milanese Couter is one piece, constructed using mild steel.
-One leather strap is used to keep each of the couters in place.
+The Milanese Couter is one piece, constructed using galvanized mild steel coated in our Epic Dark coating to prevent rust.
+One vegetable-tanned leather strap is used to keep each of the couters in place.
 Conveniently placed eyelets can be used to attach the couter firmly to a gambeson or shirt.
 With regular leather and metal care you can expect this quality made armour to last for a long time!

 Inspired by Medieval Armour